BOS - LAX

 What is the cheapest month to fly from Boston to Los Angeles?

-The cheapest month for flights from Boston to Los Angeles is January, where tickets cost £222 on average.
-On the other hand, the most expensive months are June and April, where the average cost of tickets is £423 and £374 respectively.
+The cheapest month for flights from Boston to Los Angeles is September, where tickets cost £216 (return) on average.
+On the other hand, the most expensive months are December and June, where the average cost of round-trip tickets is £358 and £348 respectively.

 How far in advance should I book a flight from Boston to Los Angeles?